-Recommendations for people who have chronic diseases or a weakened immune system
+Recommendations for people who have chronic disease or a weakened immune system

 People who have a chronic disease or a weakened immune system and their loved ones must

 - follow the basic health directives at all times;

 - minimize contact with people;